dalia-nezzar/dalia-nezzar/README.md

 ### About Me :sunglasses:

 - 🌱 I love to code and draw...
 I also have a pretty good (dark) humor.
 Don't mind me laughing over there
-- 😅 I _sometimes_ struggle with inspiration (whether coded-project or illustration-wise, but I'm always eager to learn and explore new ideas.
+- 😅 I _sometimes_ struggle with inspiration (whether coded-project or illustration-wise), but I'm always eager to learn and explore new ideas.

 <hr>